UMKC-Law/DataSharingAgreement/glossary.md

 </dd>

 <dt><b>Open</b></dt>
-<dd>Data or knowledge is open if anyone is free to access, use, modify, and share it ó subject, at most, to measures that preserve provenance and openness.",http://opendefinition.org/od/
+<dd>Data or knowledge is open if anyone is free to access, use, modify, and share it ‚Äî subject, at most, to measures that preserve provenance and openness.",http://opendefinition.org/od/
 </dd>

 <dt><b>Open Data</b></dt>
-<dd>Open means anyone can freely access, use, modify, and share for any purpose (subject, at most, to requirements that preserve provenance and openness).î",http://opendefinition.org
+<dd>Open means anyone can freely access, use, modify, and share for any purpose (subject, at most, to requirements that preserve provenance and openness).‚Äù",http://opendefinition.org
 </dd>

 <dt><b>Open Government</b></dt>